scrabbletank/farhome-rules/rulesdoc.md

 - Change the brightness or color of fire, cause it to flicker, etc.
 - Create an instantaneous sound at a location.

-A creature trying to see through these illusions must succeed on a perception check against your spellcasting.
+A creature trying to see through these illusions must succeed on a perception check against your spellcasting roll.

 Add an enhanced die for every level above cantrip.